 "We improved our game in a short time.
 Sometimes you just have to keep fighting."

-An interesting detail from the tournament is the strict regime:
+An interesting detail from the tournament was the strict regimen:

 "We only spoke to our parents.
 I didn't want to hear the outside noise."